rhymu8354/Hash/README.md

-# Sha1
+# Hash

-This is a library which implements the Secure Hash Algorithm 1 (SHA-1) described in [RFC 3174](https://tools.ietf.org/html/rfc3174).
+This is a library which implements various hash functions, including:

+* Secure Hash Algorithm 1 (SHA-1) described in [RFC 3174](https://tools.ietf.org/html/rfc3174).
+* Secure Hash Algorithm 2 (SHA-2), which is a set of related hash functions, described in [RFC 4634](https://tools.ietf.org/html/rfc4634).

 ## Usage

-The `Sha1` functions are used to compute the SHA-1 hash of either a string or vector of data.
+The `Hash` functions are used to compute digests of messages.
+Each hash function differs in the actual algorithm, digest size, block size, and other characteristics.
+The hash functions can be used to compute the digest of either a string or vector of data.

 ## Supported platforms / recommended toolchains